reactive-python/reactpy-django/docs/src/reference/decorators.md

 ## Auth Required

-You can limit access to a component to users with a specific `#!python auth_attribute` by using this decorator (with or without parentheses).
+You can limit component access to users with a specific `#!python auth_attribute` by using this decorator (with or without parentheses).

 By default, this decorator checks if the user is logged in and not deactivated (`#!python is_active`).